 When we reached the harbor, we were hungry from our mountain climbing (umm, hillside walk) and stopped at the (first) restaurant, Marina Piccola Ristorante.
 Manarola is known for its fabulous seafood, and we enjoyed both the food and the view at this location.

 From our seats at the restaurant, an interesting sight was watching people jump off the rocks.
-I can think of several reasons NOT to do this, but we were definitely amused.
+I can think of several reasons NOT to do this, but we were definitely entertained.

 Following lunch, we ended the day in Riomaggiore and took the ferry back for amazing views of the scenic Cinque Terre coastline from the boat.